wildp/trivial-stuff/.docs/Lightcycles Collection.md

 A version of lightcycles made from recycling code from [Snake](https://github.com/wildp/trivial-stuff/blob/master/README.md#snake-) and the collision detection from Lightcycles++.
-It runs on windows only, and uses the same controls as the other games
+It runs on Windows only, and uses the same controls as the other games